origranot/reduced.to/apps/docs/docs/overview.md

 ### How does it work?

-* User paste a long URL into the input field
+* User pastes a long URL in the input field.
-* After pasting the URL, User click the "Shorten" button.
+* Clicks "Shorten" button.
-* The application will generate a shortened URL
+* The app creates a shorter URL.
-* User can copy and share this shortened link with others.
+* User can copy and share it.
-* When the user clicks on the shortened URL, they will be redirected to the original long URL.
+* Clicking the short URL redirects to the long one.
-* There is also a dashboard for registered users to view their shortened URLs and track their performance.
+* Registered users access a dashboard to track their links.

 ### Technologies and Services